WELCOME TO CAMP SONSHINE!

 Whether you are driving on grounds or walking through the parking lot with your children, please use extreme caution as you move around grounds during Arrival and Departure.
 Help us ensure that these times are both safe and efficient by doing the following:

 Campers will have the opportunity to try many different types of activities over the course of the week.
-Some of the activities that campers will rotate through include: Archery, Off-road Go-karts, Crafts, Nature, Sports, Swimming, Bible Discovery Time, Counselor Planned Activity Time, and more!
+Some of the activities that campers will rotate through include: Archery, Off-road Go-karts, Creation Station (Arts & Crafts), Nature, Sports, Swimming, Bible Discovery Time, Counselor Planned Activity Time, Swimming, and more!

 Swimming & Water Activities